gor181/courses-intro-to-sql/chapter1.md

 Notice the **query result** tab in the bottom right corner of your screen.
 This is where the results of your SQL queries will be displayed.

-Run the query in the editor and check out the resulting table in the query result tab! asdfadsfadsf
+Run the query in the editor and check out the resulting table in the query result tab!

 <hr>